Dealerdirect/guides/code-styling/mysql/README.md

 ### Columns

-- Column names MUST be in English
+- Column names MUST be in United States English

 - Column names MUST be in lower snake case

 - Column names MUST be singular

+- Column names SHOULD NOT match [reserved words][mysql reserved words]

 - Columns for possibly undefined values MUST be nullable